Nainik2509/Vuexy-React-Next-Js/docs/guide/development/environment-variables.md

 # Environment Variables

-Master comes with support for environment variables, which allows you to use `.env` to load the environment variables.
+Vuexy comes with support for environment variables, which allows you to use `.env` to load the environment variables.

 :::warning Tip
 We recommend you to read the [official guide](https://nextjs.org/docs/basic-features/environment-variables) given by Next.js for using environment variables.